JacobBumgarner/VesselVio/Gallery.md

 ### Videos
-The videos below were created using VesselVio's built-in rendering page.
+The videos below were created using VesselVio's built-in visualization page.

 <div class="iframe-container">
   <iframe src='https://gfycat.com/ifr/flawlesspaltryhornbill?hd=1' frameborder='0' scrolling='no' allowfullscreen width="100%" height="100%"></iframe>
 </div>&nbsp;
+The first video above shows the vasculature found in a lymph node from a mouse.
+The vessels are first colored by their radius and then by their tortuosity.

 <div class="iframe-container">
   <iframe src='https://gfycat.com/ifr/unconsciousunhappydesertpupfish?hd=1' frameborder='0' scrolling='no' allowfullscreen width="100%" height="100%"></iframe>
 </div>&nbsp;
+The second video above shows how VesselVio can be used.
+Visualized is a tiny cube of vasculature from the cortex of a mouse.

 ## Analysis Output